Japan travel expenses: How much does a trip to Japan cost?

 Tip 3: Travel in the low season

 Most tourists come to Japan in spring and autumn.
-Then the weather is generally better and in spring you can see the famous cherry blossoms and in autumn many bright colours.
+Then the weather is generally better and in spring you can see the famous cherry blossoms and in autumn many bright colors.

 Overnight stays outside the main season are of course much cheaper.
 But you have to be prepared for hot, rainy summers or uncomfortable winter weather.